luiscolmenares/TiOS-api/readme.md

 TIoS is an integrated IoT platform that allows both individuals and industries to effectively connect to their environment.

 TIoS offers an end-to-end solution.
 We have hardware and software to enable any device and connect it to the internet.
 However, any hardware is potentially compatible with TIoS.
-It just need to have an internet connection and send HTTPS requests to TIoS API or pre-configured MQTT topics to our secured broker.
+It just need to have an internet connection and send HTTPS requests to TIoS API or pre-configured MQTT topics to a secured broker.

+This is the [TiOS Webapp repo] [TIoS Web Application](https://github.com/luiscolmenares/TiOS-webapp).

+For source code of Mobile App (React), reach out directly.

 ## TIoS app features: